caldif/XL-VScode-debugger-testing/README.md

 >### Navigation
 >There are 6 navigation buttons, in order they are:
 >* Continue: The code resumes running as norma until the next breakpoint
->* Step over: Executes the next method as a single command without inspecting or following its component steps.
+>* Step over: Executes the next function as a single command without inspecting or following its component steps.
 >* Step into: Enter the next method to follow its execution line-by-line.
->* Step out: When inside a method or function finishes executing the remainder of that code
+>* Step out: When inside a function finishes executing the remainder of that code
 >* Restart: Terminates the current debugging session and starts a new one from the beggining of the code
 >* Stop: terminates the debugging session